SMS Kaiser (1858): Design

-The Kaiser was designed by Swedish naval engineer Axel Ljungstedt, who was active in Austria between 1850 and 1856.
+Kaiser was designed by Swedish naval engineer Axel Ljungstedt, who was active in Austria between 1850 and 1856.
 Figures for the ship's original characteristics are unclear.
 According to the contemporary historian Wilhelm von Rüstow, Kaiser was 242 ft long, with a displacement of 5337 LT.
 But the modern naval historian Andrew Lambert states her length was 242 ft 10 in on 5194 LT.
 He also provides a beam of 53 ft 2 in.
-Her crew numbered some 900 officers and men, which included a contingent of naval infantry.
-She was armed with a battery of ninety-two guns, consisting of sixteen 60-pounder guns, seventy-four 30-pounder smoothbores, and two 24-pounder breech loaders.

 The ship was powered by a two-cylinder horizontal steam engine, which drove a single screw propeller that was 5.75 m in diameter.
 Steam was provided by six coal-fired boilers with twenty-six fireboxes.
 The engine, which was manufactured by Maudslay, Sons and Field, was rated at 800 nominal horsepower.
 A three-masted ship rig supplemented the steam engine.

+Her crew numbered some 900 officers and men, which included a contingent of naval infantry.
+She was armed with a battery of ninety-two guns, consisting of sixteen 60-pounder guns, seventy-four 30-pounder smoothbores, and two 24-pounder breech loaders.